 The Ophthalmic Medical Technology program begins only in the fall quarter.
 It takes two academic years to complete.

 The OMT program prepares you to perform ophthalmic procedures under the supervision of a licensed physician.
-The program combines classroom and laboratory experience with clinical experience in ophthalmic offices and is accredited by the Joint Review Committee on Ophthalmic Medical Programs.
+The program combines classroom and laboratory experience with clinical experience in ophthalmic offices and is accredited by the International Council of Accreditation (ICA).

 Note: Students may consult with the Program Director about alternative approaches to completing portions of the ophthalmic medical technology curricula.

-As a graduate of the program, you will be eligible to test for national certification as an ophthalmic technician.
+Before graduation in the program, you will be eligible to test for international certification as a Certified Ophthalmic Technician (COT).

 While in the program, students must:

 - Complete a criminal background check prior to clinical rotation placement.

 - Pass a urine screening before participating in clinical rotations.

 - Maintain a minimum "C" average letter grade and complete all coursework designated within the program.